Yongjin0207/FlankingViz/README.md

 A Tool for Flanking Sequence Interpretation and Visualization in Rice, Maize, and Soybean

+## Version Update

+**Current version: v1.0.8**

+FlankingViz v1.0.8 includes an update to the standalone HTML viewer.
+In intragenic insertion cases, the insertion marker now remains visually linked to the corresponding gene model during manual x-axis adjustment.

 ## Overview

 FlankingViz is a command-line tool for mapping flanking sequences to plant reference genomes and identifying nearby annotated genes based on genomic coordinates.
 It supports species-specific configuration through YAML profiles and generates synchronized CSV summaries and standalone interactive HTML output for insertion site inspection.